vmware/vmware-aria-operations-integration-sdk/docs/guides/container_registry_setup.md

     ??? note

         If `mp-build` doesn't prompt for a tag for the container repository, open the `config.json` file in the project's root directory, then replace the key-value of `container_repository` with the tag.

+4. Once step `3` is successful, subsequent builds will no longer require any of the above steps.

 ### Using Docker Hub